-Thankfully, one good Samaritan noticed the abandoned dogs as he patrolled the submerged city of LeLand, North Carolina.
-The dogs were frantically barking and pawing at sides of the cage, desperate to get out, as floodwaters rose up all around them.
+Thankfully, one good Samaritan noticed the abandoned dogs as he patrolled the submerged city.
+The dogs were frantically barking and pawing at sides of their cage as floodwaters rose up all around them.

-Our hero was able to unlock the cage, freeing the traumatized animals who quickly paddled to higher ground.
-And while these dogs — despite the odds – enjoyed a happy ending, their story is depressingly common.
+When the bystander unlocked the cage, the traumatized animals quickly paddled to higher ground.
+But while these particular dogs enjoyed a happy ending, their story is depressingly common.

-Even if these abandoned pets do make it to safety, their safety is anything but guaranteed.
+Even if abandoned pets do make it to safety, their future is anything but guaranteed.
 Overcrowded shelters are often forced to start euthanizing animals upon reaching maximum capacity.
-Others are working overtime to move abandoned animals across state lines, where they might be adopted out-of-state.

 Of course, Hurricane Florence wasn’t the only natural disaster that spelled disaster for animals.
 Over 100,000 animals were abandoned in the wake of Hurricane Katrina, according to Louisiana’s SPCA.
 Meanwhile, another 44 percent of people didn’t evacuate because they feared leaving their pets behind.